 We thought we would do a day trip there.
 4 litas (a little more than a dollar and half) to ride the minibus from Klaipeda.
 Dropped in the center of town, right across the street from the memorial to the Palanga men (and some others?—we couldn’t tell) killed in WWII.
-This Soviet era memorial was written in Russian, and maintained the requisite hammer and sickle material.
-It was a nice memorial, completely lacking in the excessive celebration of over-muscled lumpen typical of a lot such memorials (okay, like the one I saw in Almaty).

 Then across the square to a brick church built in 1907, and on our way to various street vendors selling amber.